ayasrah/mahaam/README.md

 ### Overview

-Mahaam is a production and opensourced TODO app built with 5 languages for backend: **`C#, Java, Go, Typescript and Python`**.
+Mahaam is a production and opensourced TODO app.

 ### Purpose

-I started mahaam as a side project to **apply techs I learns on**.
-I tried Firebase, Firestore, Mongodb, and finally Postgres.
-For frontend, tried Flutter, for backend started by Java then C# then Go.
-Then, decided to open source the backend code, and take it one step further by adding Typescript and Python implementations.
+Mahaam is built as a POC for different languages and frameworks.
+Currently, its implemented in **`C#, Java, Go, Typescript and Python`**.

 ### Mahaam.dev